Quantum Coherence Dispersion: Abstract

 \section{Abstract}

-In this work, we investigate how quantum coherence can scatter among the several off-diagonal elements of an arbitrary quantum state, defining coherence dispersion ($\Delta_{\rm c}$).
-It turns out that this easily computable quantity is maximized for intermediate values of an appropriate entropy, a prevalent signature of complexity quantifiers across different fields, from linguistics and information science to evolutionary biology.
-By focusing on out-of-equilibrium systems, we use the developed framework to address a simplified model of cellular energetics, involving remanent coherence.
-Within the context of this model, the precise energy of 30.5 kJ/mol (the yield of ATP-ADP conversion) causes the temperature range where $\Delta_{\rm c}$ is maximized to be compatible with temperatures for which unicellular life is reported to exist.
-Low levels of coherence suffice to support this conclusion.
+We investigate how quantum coherence can be distributed among the several off-diagonal elements of an arbitrary density matrix.
+An easily computable quantity that captures this variability notion is proposed and it is argued that it presents marked features of complexity quantifiers.
+It turns out that this coherence dispersion ($\Delta_{\rm c}$) is maximized for intermediate values of an appropriate entropy (the relative entropy of coherence), a prevalent signature of complexity quantifiers across different fields, from evolutionary biology to linguistics and information science.
+The final part of the manuscript is dedicated to the connection between the proposed framework and non-equilibrium systems in the quantum regime.